MayaChen350/MayaChen350/README.md

+Hi!
+I'm maya yet another autistic transfem programmer and I have a hyperfixation on coding... probably!

+---
 Some projects/ideas I would currently gladly accept learning and working on with you:
 - A website
 - A C# application (or library)